spinningtopsofdoom/ClojureWest2016/clojure_west/iteration/01-iteration.md

 !SLIDE

-## Sub node reference is a psuedo Key Value pair with nil as the "key"
+## Sub node reference is a pseudo Key Value pair with nil as the "key"

 !SLIDE